hermanndetz/xtalsim/README.md

 ## Getting started

+The [wiki](https://github.com/hermanndetz/xtalsim/wiki) provides example simulations as well as a detailed description of the individual programs and file formats.

 ## Publications

 You can find a list of publications related to xtalsim (or one of its pre-versions) [here](https://github.com/hermanndetz/xtalsim/wiki/publications).

 ## Acknowledgements

-Development of the initial version of xtalsim by Hermann Detz and Juergen Maier was funded by the Austrian Science Fund (FWF): P26100-N27.
+Development of the initial version of xtalsim by Hermann Detz and Juergen Maier at TU Wien was funded by the Austrian Science Fund (FWF): P26100-N27 and through an APART Fellowship of the Austrian Academy of Sciences.